MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Hybrid Application Approach

-Developers often have to chose between building a web application or a native application.
-This decision hinges on the trade-off between Reach and Power.
+Developers often have to choose between building a web application or a native application.
+This decision hinges on the trade-off between reach and power.
+Web applications allow for a broad reach.
+Web developers can reuse most, if not all of their code, across all different platforms.
+Native applications, however, can utilize the capabilities of the entire native platform.

 ![webnative](./media/WebView2/webnative.PNG)